Magic Research Resources: Investigating Theatrical Magic

-There are many excellent digital sources to help researchers make sense of the performance of magic.
+To help magic researchers, many excellent digital resources are available to make sense of the performance of magic.

 Magic Research Resources